 Music Therapy is Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional.
 The program open to anyone, but especially for adults and adolescents with physical, cognitive, and developmental impairments.

-This service is only offered on-site at Indian Hill, but in the future may be available as an outreach service to schools, nursing homes, and other agencies.
-If you are interested in discussing the possibilities of offsite sessions, please contact the program coordinator.
+Sessions are offered on-site at Indian Hill, but may also be available as an outreach service to schools, nursing homes, and other agencies.
+Contact us to learn more.